Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 Keep the container sealed to prevent moisture from affecting the formula and causing clumping.
 Moisture causes fibers to bundle together, making application uneven and reducing their holding power.

-Hair fibers are completely safe for daily use when formulated with only natural ingredients.
-They attach externally, do not damage hair or follicles, wash out fully with shampoo, and pose no long-term scalp risk.
+Hair fibers are completely safe when the formula uses only natural ingredients.
+They attach externally to hair strands, do not damage hair or follicles, and wash out fully with shampoo.
+No long-term scalp risk.
 The safest formula contains cotton, mineral colorant, and salt only.
+Avoid any formula with Ammonium Chloride, Silica, Dimethicone, or synthetic preservatives.

 Frequently Asked Questions